stardog-union/launchpad-docs/providers/microsoft-entra.md

    - Add `SSOCONNECTION` environment variables for Launchpad so users can create connections to Stardog using OBO SSO
    - **Note**: No client secret is required when using OBO flow

+##### Example On-Behalf-Of (OBO) Flow SSO Connection Configuration

+With the below configuration, users will authenticate once via the Launchpad Entra login provider and gain automatic access to the Stardog server without additional prompts.
+User's will click the "Add SSO Connection" button in Launchpad, and select the SSO connection registration named "Entra Development" to connect to the Stardog server.

 ```bash
 AZURE_AUTH_ENABLED=true
 AZURE_CLIENT_ID=<launchpad_client_id>